MiguelOteo/Telemedicine-Doctor-Desktop-App/README.md

 ### Porject compilation

-The pom.xml file is design to compile the project into a fat-jar constaining all the dependencies needed for the project to work, remember that the project will only run on Java 11 or newer.
+The pom.xml file is designed to compile the project into a fat-jar constaining all the dependencies needed for the project to work, remember that the project will only run on Java 11 or newer.

 -------------------------------